-Why EU Time Zone Overlap Matters for Software Development
+Why EU Timezone Overlap Matters for Software Development (Research-Backed)

 Every hour of timezone difference between you and your development team adds friction.
 A quick question that takes 30 seconds in a same-timezone team takes 12–24 hours when your developer is asleep when you send it.

 EU timezone development alignment isn't a nice-to-have.
-It's one of the biggest factors in whether your project ships on time.
+It's one of the biggest factors in whether your project ships on time — and whether your team burns out doing it.

 The Math of Timezone Overlap